Guidelines and Policies

 Special arrangements are made for demonstrating competence in languages other than those normally examined by the Department.
 Beyond the Department-wide requirements, in the areas of Hebrew Bible and New Testament a knowledge of Hebrew and Greek are required; competence will be determined by the faculty in accord with the area’s requirements.
 In some areas of Historical Studies a knowledge of Latin or Greek is required.
 International students may petition the Department to substitute their native language for one of the usual modern languages required for the Ph.D. degree.
 All students should be prepared to learn such other languages, ancient and modern, as may appear requisite for scholarly interests.

-The Departmental language examinations will be administered twice a year, at the beginning of the fall and spring semesters.
+The Departmental language examinations will be scheduled and administered by the GDR office.
+Students should contact the Administrative Manager for additional information and to schedule an exam.
 Each test will last for a maximum of three hours, half of the time allotted to each of the two parts: (a) translation of a short passage, approximately one page in length, from an approved journal or book not already available in English translation, which the student may study in preparation for the test, the passage to be selected at random by the examiner; and (b) précis of the content and argument of a longer passage (approximately three to five pages) from a suitable text in the humanities or social sciences, the passage to be selected by the examiner.
 Dictionaries and grammars may be used.
 Examinations will be graded on a pass/fail basis, and the decision of the faculty examiners will be final.
-See the Department’s document on language requirements for more details.
+See the Department’s document on language requirements for more details. (https://www.vanderbilt.edu/gdr/degrees/program-language.php)

 Competence in one of the modern languages should be demonstrated by each Ph.D. student upon matriculation; competence in the second should be demonstrated by the time the student enters the second year of graduate study.
-A student who does not satisfy the first of these requirements prior to the beginning of the second semester of Ph.D. study will be expected to reduce the course load to no more than nine hours a semester until the deficiency is overcome.
 If the necessary facility in both languages has not been established prior to the beginning of the fifth semester of Ph.D. study, a student must discontinue all further course work until both examinations have been passed.
 The Graduate School does not permit students to sit for the Qualifying Examinations until all language requirements have been met.

 A student who is unable for good cause to complete course requirements in the normal time may be given, at the discretion of the instructor, the grade of “I” (Incomplete).
 A “Request for Incomplete” form is available in the office of the Departmental Administrative Assistant.
 This form must be completed by the student, be signed by the course instructor, and be returned to the Departmental office.
 A date by which the Incomplete work will be submitted must be approved by the course instructor and be stated on the request form.
 Each Incomplete must be completed within twelve (12) months of the end of the semester in which it was taken, or the Incomplete will automatically become permanent.
 Work submitted to fulfill requirements for an Incomplete must be submitted to the Departmental Administrative Assistant, who will forward it to the instructor for final evaluation.